retupmoca/p6-markdown/README.md

 Name
 ====

-`Text::Markdown`, a Markdown parsing module for Perl6.
+`Text::Markdown`, a Markdown parsing module for Raku.

 Synopsis
 ========